swarmzilla/swarm2k/README.md

 Please follow hashtag [#DockerSwarm2000](https://twitter.com/hashtag/DockerSwarm2000) on Twitter.

 # Where and When?
 We'll be waiting for contributors to propose at least 2,000 nodes before starting.
-Please consider to contribute any number of nodes and be part of this run.
+Please consider to contribute any number of nodes and be part of this global scale experiment.
 We need your help!

 # How to join?
 Please tweet to [@chanwit](https://twitter.com/chanwit) saying that you'd like to contribute some nodes,